-176. Since the Headquarters Agreement with the Agency's Host Country has entered into force, the number of appointed Permanent Representatives (PRs) to IRENA has been steadily growing, from two in January to 26 in December 2014.
+169. Since the Headquarters Agreement with the Agency's Host Country has entered into force, the number of appointed Permanent Representatives (PRs) to IRENA has been steadily growing, from two in January to 25 in October 2014.
 The Director-General hosted informal meetings in April and September 2014 to discuss IRENA's work and broader renewable energy issues with the PRs.
 As the PR community grows, the modalities for engagement will be further evolved to ensure regular and meaningful interaction and participation in the work of the Agency.
-IRENA's presence in New York provides an additional avenue for regular interaction with those Members who do not have a presence in Abu Dhabi.
+Furthermore, IRENA's presence in New York provides an additional avenue for regular interaction with those Members who do not have a presence in Abu Dhabi.
 The Liaison Office played a critical role in the preparations for the major international meetings in 2014, including the Samoa Conference and the Climate Summit both in terms of facilitating interaction and IRENA's presence in relevant preparatory meetings, and in disseminating information to the membership.
-Furthermore, the Agreement on Privileges and Immunities for IRENA, the text of which was endorsed by the Assembly at its third session, has now been ratified by three Member States, namely, Germany, Egypt and Poland.
-The Secretariat continues engaging with Members to ensure that IRENA is granted the privileges and immunities it requires to conduct its work.

-177. To further enhance communication and Member relations, the Secretariat is continuing its development of REmember, an e-platform that replaced the delegates' area on the IRENA website earlier this year.
-As of December 2014, REmember had some 500 users from 120 countries.
-REmember includes information developed in sync with the Agency's public communications platforms and a range of tools.
-For example, in response to Members' request to provide early information on IRENA events, REmember now contains the Events Calendar, comprising events hosted by IRENA as well as relevant events hosted by others, to assist Members in planning future participation in IRENA and other activities that may be of particular interest.
-REmember also includes sessional documents, a documents library, contact information for IRENA focal points, an inbox for Secretariat messages, latest announcements, and information on Permanent Representation to the Agency.
+170. To further enhance communication and Member relations, the Secretariat is continuing its development of REmember, an e-platform that replaced the delegates' area on the IRENA website earlier.
+As of October 2014, REmember had some 500 users from 120 countries.
+REmember includes a range of information, being developed in sync with the Agency's public communications platforms, including on programmatic activities, a documents library, contact information for IRENA focal points, an inbox for Secretariat messages, latest announcements and information on Permanent Representation to the Agency.
+The platform also includes the Events Calendar, comprising events hosted by IRENA and other renewable energy events that may be of interest to the membership.

-178. The Secretariat continues to provide substantive and technical support to the Assembly and Council and their subsidiary organs.
+171. The Secretariat continues to provide substantive and technical support to the Assembly and Council and their subsidiary organs.
 Most recently, this support has included taking measures to "green" IRENA's meetings, making them more eco-friendly and sustainable.
 For example, IRENA is systematically reducing the amount of printed paper: the number of sessional documents printed for the second Assembly was reduced by almost 40% at the fourth Assembly.
-In addition, paper consumption in Council meetings decreased by 74% from the third to the eight Council meeting.
-Further, a meeting mobile application will be launched at the fifth Assembly to facilitate delegates' participation and provide easy digital access to meeting documentation and information, and further reduce the carbon footprint of IRENA's meetings.
+In addition, paper consumption in Council meetings decreased by 74% from the third to the seventh Council meeting.
+Further, a meeting mobile application is under development to facilitate delegates' participation and provide easy digital access to meeting documentation and information, and further reduce the carbon footprint of IRENA's meetings.